Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 `Do you need to generate a new TokenReceiver account?`<br/>
 Select `Yes`.

 Alternatively, you can use previously created Polygon accounts.
-Create them through Metamask and then follow [this guide](https://docs.polygon.technology/tools/wallets/metamask/add-polygon-network/) to add the Polygon Amoy Testnet network.
+Create them through MetaMask and then follow [this guide](https://docs.polygon.technology/tools/wallets/metamask/add-polygon-network/) to add the Polygon Amoy Testnet network.
 Select `No` in the menu when asked to generate new accounts and enter their private keys.

+Import these accounts to MetaMask using their private keys to get their addresses and better control over the balances.

 ---

-**Expected step result:**
+**Expected step results:**

+- Three provider accounts: authority, action, and token receiver
-* `provider-tools-config.json` with private keys to three provider accounts.
+- `provider-tools-config.json` with private keys to the provider accounts.

 ## Step 3.
 Configure the offer

-Before placing your offer on a blockchain, you must provide its general description, restrictions, and required slots and options.
-For this, you must create two JSON files in the Provider Tools root directory.
+Before placing your offer on a blockchain, you must provide its general description, restrictions, and requirements.
+For this, you must create two JSON files in the Provider Tools root directory:

+- General offer description and dependencies
+- Offer requirement slot.

 ### Offer description